giraone/pms-sample-jee-01/readme.md

 	@TableGenerator(name = "Alloc100", allocationSize = 100)
 ```

-- OData filtering (lt, gt) for Date fields is not yet implemented

 - Handling of NULL values (e.g. null vs. 0 for nrOfChildren in employee data) is not correct.

 - Bean validation together with I18N is not yet perfect.
 Currently the code uses sth. like: